 What Is Nonstick Cookware, Exactly?

 Always good to start an article by defining terms.
 Officially, nonstick cookware is in a category called coated cookware.
-This means that the main body of the pan, usually aluminum or clad stainless steel, is covered with a thin coating that alters the cooking properties.
-Nonstick and enamel are the two most popular types of coating.
-(If a pan is a combination of different metals, such as copper with a tin cooking surface, or aluminum with a stainless steel cooking surface, this is considered clad, not coated.)
+This means that the cooking surface of the pan, usually aluminum or clad stainless steel, is covered with a thin coating that alters the cooking properties.
+Nonstick is one of the most popular types of coating, with enamel (on cast iron) also very common.

 Some people consider cast iron and carbon steel to be nonstick, and they can become nearly as slippery as nonstick with proper seasoning and use.
 However, by our definition of nonstick cookware, only PTFE- and ceramic-coated cookware are in the nonstick category.
 (For more info, check out our cast iron review.)